 Table xx: Table showing all non-synonymous mutations found in Arabidopsis Thaliana strains Gar12 and Gar13.

 We screened two mutant strains of Arabidopsis Thaliana that were generated by random γ-ray mutagenesis of CS63 for mutations in gene GAI and SPY.
-C63 contains a 51bp deletion (similar to polymorphism rga-Δ17) in the DELLA-domain of GAI.
+C63 contains a 51bp deletion in the DELLA-domain of GAI.
 The deletion acts as a gain-of-function mutation in DELLA, thus resulting in a dwarf phenotype due to reduced GA-signalling.
 As opposed to C63, Gar12 and Gar13 exhibit normal growth and we hypothesized that random mutation in GAI and/or SPY may be causative for their phenotypic reversion.

-We found that Gar13 had the original mutation in the DELLA-domain of the GAI gene, whereas Gar12 had a deletion at the same location, but affected 52 nucleotides instead of 51 like in the original deletion found in C63.
-Another deletion upstream of the aforementioned deletion was also found in both Gar12 and Gar13.
+We found that Gar13 had the original mutation in the DELLA-domain of the GAI gene, whereas Gar12 had a deletion at the same location, but affected 52 nucleotides instead of 51 like in the original deletion found in C63 (Table xx).
 Furthermore, we found one additional frameshift deletion in the functional GRAS-domain of strain Gar13 (Table xx).
 The only mutation in SPY was a mutation affecting only one single amino acid that was present in both strains.
-Otherwise, no severe mutations were found in the SPY gene of Gar12 or Gar13.

 Discussion: